 The Irish Government has made a concession for international students in Ireland to allow them access to job opportunities in the country, even if they have been studying remotely in the second semester.
 A temporary concession has been introduced to its Third-Level Graduate Program to encourage students to stay in their home countries and still apply for the scheme.

 The Third-Level Graduate Program allows non-EEA graduates holding a recognized Irish award body to stay in Ireland after their studies and to apply for job opportunities.
-In order to minimise the number of students arriving in Ireland, and to protect public health, the Department of Justice reviewed the eligibility criteria for the third level graduate permission scheme (1G),” a spokesperson from The Department of Further and Higher Education, Research, Innovation, and Science.
+In order to minimize the number of students arriving in Ireland, and to protect public health, the Department of Justice reviewed the eligibility criteria for the third-level graduate permission scheme (1G),” a spokesperson from The Department of Further and Higher Education, Research, Innovation, and Science.
 However, students were confused about whether they’d still be eligible for the scheme if they were studying in their home country.
 In order to be eligible for the concession, students must meet a range of existing and new criteria.

-Students who are currently studying remotely can apply for the scheme when they complete their course in summer 2021 if they provide a letter from their higher education institution stating that they were a student for the academic year 2020/2021.
+Students who are currently studying remotely can apply for the scheme when they complete their course in the summer 2021 if they provide a letter from their higher education institution stating that they were a student for the academic year 2020/2021.

 They must also provide a letter from their institution stating that their course was taught 100% remotely and that they were not required to attend classes in person.